fomightez/sequencework/Adjust_lists/README.md

  ------------------------
  - `systematic_names_to_standard_names_using_cufflinks_gtf.py`

-> a file listing gene ids in systematic for --> a file listing standard (common) gene names
+> a file listing yeast gene ids in systematic form --> a file listing standard (common) gene names
 `systematic_names_to_standard_names_using_cufflinks_gtf.py` uses a `gtf` file that is output from Cufflinks to convert a list of yeast systematic gene ids in a file to standard (common) gene names.
 The list should be systematic gene ids each on a separate line of the file.
 As written, it needs a `gtf` annotation file called `merged.gtf`, but this can be changed within the script under `USER ADJUSTABLE VALUES `.